Orion-Corporation/ELWIS-Bulk-Upload-Tool/README.md

     - [ ] Repeat test cases for ENAMINE, MOLPORT, MCULE

 ## Tuomo discussion
-- [ ] Investigate bulk import function, delete Openbabel
+- [ ] Investigate bulk import function, delete Openbabel'
+    - [ ] need to create summary file which is problematic?
-- [X] List projects (API call Materials.json from Elwis)
+- [X] List projects (API call Materials.json from Elwis) and map selected project to batch payload
-- [X] Input library ID (user pastes text string (no need to fetch with API))
+- [X] Input library ID (user pastes text string (no need to fetch with API)) and map to batch payload
 - [ ] Dictionary
+    - [X] supplier_synonyms.json created and started, implemented in logic
+        - [ ] fill out / complete with problematic mappings (Inc, Corp, Ltd...)
+    - [X] Automatic normalization and mapping of supplier names to fetched materials_table
-- [ ] Krypteerattu python tiedosto
+- [ ] Build app to encrypted python executable with hidden api key

 ## Discussion points with Revvity:
 - [X] SDF file ingestion, how to handle varying formats and data?
-    Lift out to config file and hardcode based on supplier ID
+    Lift out to config file and hardcode based on supplier ID, needs to be hardcoded...
 - [X] General API usage
 - [X] New bulk import function, would it make sense to use that instead?
+    No.. maybe in the future
 - [X] More robust Mol --> CDXML conversion
     Tool exists but proprietary
     RDKit is fine
+    Openbabel or https://github.com/kienerj/pycdxml only option ...
 - [X] API rate limitations?
 Batch size limitations?
 Bulk Upload Optimization: Is there a way to optimize bulk uploads for large data sets to reduce processing times on your end? keep under 200 api calls per minute, error code 429 check for rate limitation error, if sleep else not no need for bulk size limitation